SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 3. The Board of Education shall request the carrier to provide each covered employee with a description of conditions and limit of the health benefit coverage herein provided.

 4. The above-referenced health insurance coverage shall provide for mandatory second surgical opinion for non-emergency procedures as provided by the carrier.

 Employees may waive their health insurance coverage on an annual basis for the following school year by completing a medical insurance waiver request form and submitting it to the Board Office during the month of May (the open enrollment period).
 The waiver request shall indicate whether the employee is requiring no insurance benefits or reducing benefits to employee only benefits.
-In return for this waiver, the employee will receive 50% of the applicable premium savings.
+In return for this waiver, the employee will receive 30% of the applicable premium savings effective December 1, 2008.